icy/bocker/README.md

 * It's hard to define and call a `sub-routine` in `RUN` statement, because `RUN` is one-line statement.
 Yes, you can try to do that with a mess of unreadable and un-maintainable codes;
-* No way to include some useful parts from other `Dockerfile`.
+* No way to include some useful parts from other `Dockerfile`;
+* No way to create the full `Dockerfile` of an image and its ancestors.

 This project is to solve these problems.
 It will read some `Bash` source files, and write new `Dockerfile` to `STDOUT`.
 The output